PavanRangani/docs/docs/prd/philanthropy/notes.md

 Can be deleted any time

+### UI Requirement

-On delete, shows delete confirmation dialog
+On delete, shows delete confirmation dialog with date (to identify the note)

 ## Browse note